 3. Be an active bystander.
 Consider it your responsibility to intervene (with regard to your safety) when you see or hear sexist, racist, and homophobic attitudes, behaviours, and comments.
 These are violent acts that make our community unsafe.

-4. Don’t fund sexism.
-Don’t buy magazines, movies, video games, music, or other products that portray women in degrading ways.
+4. Don’t fund sexism, homophobia, transphobia, or racism.
+Don’t buy magazines, movies, video games, music, or other products that portray women, queer and trans people, or POC in degrading ways.
 Be critical, these messages can be subtle.